THE EXETER DIGEST

 We’ve been asked for more frequent updates, so from now on we’re going to send brief email notifications whenever we publish new content in addition to our longer newsletters which we’ll continue to publish every few weeks.

-Feedback is welcome: please feel free to reply to this email or otherwise get in touch with any comments or suggestions you may have.
+Feedback is welcome: please feel free to reply to this email with any comments or suggestions you may have.

 TOP STORIES